OffchainLabs/community-helm-charts/charts/nitro/README.md

 `execution.caching.block-age` | duration                                                            minimum age of recent blocks to keep in memory | `30m0s`
 `execution.caching.block-count` | uint                                                              minimum number of recent blocks to keep in memory | `128`
 `execution.caching.database-cache` | int                                                            amount of memory in megabytes to cache database contents with | `2048`
+`execution.caching.max-amount-of-gas-to-skip-state-saving` | uint                                   maximum amount of gas in blocks to skip saving state to Persistent storage (archive node only) -- warning: this option seems to cause issues | None
+`execution.caching.max-number-of-blocks-to-skip-state-saving` | uint32                              maximum number of blocks to skip state saving to persistent storage (archive node only) -- warning: this option seems to cause issues | None
 `execution.caching.snapshot-cache` | int                                                            amount of memory in megabytes to cache state snapshots with | `400`
 `execution.caching.snapshot-restore-gas-limit` | uint                                               maximum gas rolled back to recover snapshot | `300000000000`
 `execution.caching.trie-clean-cache` | int                                                          amount of memory in megabytes to cache unchanged state trie nodes with | `600`
 `execution.caching.trie-dirty-cache` | int                                                          amount of memory in megabytes to cache state diffs against disk with (larger cache lowers database growth) | `1024`
 `execution.caching.trie-time-limit` | duration                                                      maximum block processing time before trie is written to hard-disk | `1h0m0s`
+`execution.dangerous.reorg-to-block` | int                                                          DANGEROUS! forces a reorg to an old block height.
+To be used for testing only. -1 to disable | `-1`
 `execution.forwarder.connection-timeout` | duration                                                 total time to wait before cancelling connection | `30s`
 `execution.forwarder.idle-connection-timeout` | duration                                            time until idle connections are closed | `15s`
 `execution.forwarder.max-idle-connections` | int                                                    maximum number of idle connections to keep open | `1`